SolaceLabs/solace-pretty-dump/README.md

 ### No Payload: indent = '00', '000', or '0000'

-These modes will still parse the payloads (for validation and possible filtering) but not display them.
+These modes will still parse the payloads (for validation and possible filtering using regex Filter `--filter` option) but not display them.
  - `00` will still pretty-print the User Properties
  - `000` will compact the User Properties onto the same line
  - `0000` will not display the User Properties at all (just a count)

-Note: when portions of the message, payload, etc. are not displayed, they are still parsed and searched when using regex Filter `--filter` option.